How to generate OpenAPI with Fastify

 },

-Before generating an SDK, we need to save the Fastify-generated OpenAPI spec to a file.
-We'll add the following script to our package.json to generate openapi.json in the root of our project:
+Before generating an SDK, save the Fastify-generated OpenAPI spec to a file.
+Add the following script to package.json to generate openapi.json in the root of the project:

 {